telekom-security/tpotce/README.md

 ![Architecture](doc/architecture.png)

-While data within docker containers is volatile we do now ensure a default 30 day persistence of all relevant honeypot and tool data in the well known `/data` folder and sub-folders.
+While data within docker containers is volatile we do ensure a default 30 day persistence of all relevant honeypot and tool data in the well known `/data` folder and sub-folders.
 The persistence configuration may be adjusted in `/opt/tpot/etc/logrotate/logrotate.conf`.
 Once a docker container crashes, all other data produced within its environment is erased and a fresh instance is started from the corresponding docker image.<br>

 Basically, what happens when the system is booted up is the following: